StackStorm/st2docs/docs/source/development/testing.rst

 ----------------

-End to end test exercise the system as a whole (end to end) and require all the StackStorm services and dependencies (database, message bus, etc.) to run.
+End to end test exercise the system as a whole (end to end) and require all the
+|st2| services and dependencies (database, message bus, etc.) to run.

 Usually they exercise the API and the system using the CLI and / or the Python API client.